Train-In-Blocks-Ltd/Landing/content/blog/six-reasons-to-choose-train-in-blocks.md

 * Not clear what the benefits are
 * Crazy pricing for something which is unclear
 * Rigid structure and no free-form training

+With all this in mind, it is clear Train In Blocks should be your go-to software when it comes to your fitness needs, with everything under one roof and a single layer of pricing.
+[So join us today ](https://traininblocks.com/)and get started on your journey towards those goals.
+You certainly won't regret it.